consulcoder/cloudservicemap/README.txt

-#System for to manage Cloud Services
+# System for to manage Cloud Services

 Server: Python
-Client: AngularJS and Bootstrap
+Client: AngularJS and Bootstrap felixxxxxxxx